Central Florida Biking

 You might not expect an outstanding German bakery in central Florida, but there it is, in the town called Yalaha.
 The Yalaha German Bakery makes Old World tortes and pastries along with traditional German breads and prides itself on using organic natural ingredients for all its products.
 The bakery includes a deli/restaurant, featuring traditional recipes.
 We will have lunch there the first day we’re out on the bicycles.

 The following day finds us biking to Mt.
 Dora, located on Lake Dora, where we’ll have lunch and also explore this pleasant town that’s more than a century old.
-It’s a place that rewards poking about.
-Shopping is of interest, and there’s also the Mt.
-Dora Museum of Speed.
-Its founder (who signs himself Bentley Boy) will fill you in on the vintage cars, signage, and memorabilia on view.
+It’s a place that rewards poking about, if shopping is your thing.
+Demonstrate your prowess at lawn bowling during a visit to the Mt.
+Dora Lawn Bowling Club.

 But we’re in Florida – where are the alligators?
 One of the places to see alligators is the Lake Apopka North Shore Recreation Area, where we will bike on trails with both birds and alligators in view.
 We’ll follow the West Orange Trail into the town of Winter Garden, for a guided walking tour of its historic downtown.